GuyKabiri/Parallel-Sequence-Alignment/README.md

 *  Some OpenMP, some CUDA.

 The following configuration was selected for the project based on the runtime of these configurations:
+Parallelizing the CPU and GPU together, one of the CPU cores is used to initiate the GPU, while the other three cores are used for calculations.
 The separation of CUDA and OpenMP will not be more efficient than running the task with only CUDA if the number of tasks (number of offsets times number of letters to evaluate) exceeds 20% of the maximum possible tasks (25,005,000).
 Furthermore, if the amount of tasks is small, it would be wasteful to allocate and copy memory over the GPU.
 If the tasks are smaller than 20%, only OpenMP will handle them; otherwise, just the GPU.
+A further explanation follows the complexity section.

 ## ***Complexity***